LinuXcien/AfstandsPi/README.md

 > ./installAfstandsPiVersion1.0.sh
 >

-WARNING: This script disabled the pi user and creates a new management account with a (semi) random name and password.
+WARNING: This script disables the pi user and creates a new management account with a (semi) random name and password.
 The name of the new account and password will only be shown when the script has finished.
-Make sure to make a not of the new account name and corresponding password.
+Make sure to make a note of the new account name and corresponding password.